-Glico Pretz: Classic Japanese Pretzel Stick Snack
+Glico Pretz: A Classic Japanese Pretzel Stick Snack

 Now, their long-selling chocolate-coated pretzel sticks “Pocky”, also known as “Mikado”, are widely enjoyed in many countries around the world.

-The pretzel stick snack known as the base of Pocky, Glico Pretz was first released in 1963 in Japan by the name of “Butter Pretz”,
+The pretzel stick snack known as the base of Pocky, Glico Pretz was released in 1963 initially by the name of “Butter Pretz”,

-Glico Pretz comes in 5 flavors as of today (June 27, 2020), Crispy Pizza, Crispy Chicken, Ripe Tomato, Aromatic Roast, and this Umami Salad.
+Glico Pretz comes in 5 flavors as of today (June 27, 2020); Crispy Pizza, Crispy Chicken, Ripe Tomato, Aromatic Roast, and this Umami Salad.

 Ingredients and Nutrition Facts